Hannah414/Using-C-On-A-Mac/README.md

 *int* variables are whole numbers that can have both zero, negative, or positive values.
 These variables are declared when you write *int* before the variable.

-### chars

-*char* is used to declare chratacter type variables, you can use anycharacter contained withing quotes or apostrophes.
-These variables are declared when you write *char* before the variable.

 ### floats

 *float* is used to hold real numbers, these numbers can be positive, negative, rational or irrational.
 You can also use *double* the same way as a float for longer, more accurate numbers.
 These variables are declared when you write *float* (or *double*) before the variable.

+When adding an *int* with a *float* C will automatically convert the *int* into a *float* in order to complete the equation.
+The resulting output will be a float.

+### chars

+*char* is used to declare chratacter type variables, you can use anycharacter contained withing quotes or apostrophes.
+These variables are declared when you write *char* before the variable.

 ### arrays